top of page

 This mix matters in an AI age.
 It is not enough to know how to ask a chatbot questions.
 Young people need to understand systems, data, people, and how to make choices with tech, not just around it.

-Ameriworld also tracks its impact in clear ways, including things like:
+Ameriworld also tracks its impact in clear ways, including:

 • 2,500+ students engaged in tech programs